niplav/site/masturbation_and_attractiveness.md

 Examples for the Claim
 -----------------------

-To prevent the accusation of straw-manning <!--TODO: link--> the views of the NoFap community, I hereby present comments that broadly make the claim that "male abstinence from masturbation results in higher attractiveness, even with fixed behavior."
+To prevent the accusation of [straw-manning](https://en.wikipedia.org/wiki/Straw_man) the views of the NoFap community, I hereby present comments that broadly make the claim that "male abstinence from masturbation results in higher attractiveness, even with fixed behavior."